Fortress of Solitude

 Kate Bosworth as Lois Lane (a role which Amy Adams auditioned for) wasn’t a fan favourite, but she did a decent job considering the material.
 Other actors involved in the film were Sam Huntington as Jimmy Olsen, Frank Langella as Perry White, James Marsden as Richard White, Tristan Lake Leabu as Jason White and Parker Posey as Kitty Kowalski.
 Most surprisingly, Marlon Brando returned as Jor-El (using unused clips from the Donner films).

 Although the film has faced a lot of criticism from fans, Superman Returns had some epic scenes.
-Think about the space shuttle / air force sequence where Superman lands a plane in a baseball stadium.
+Think about the space shuttle / air force sequence where Superman lands a plane in a baseball stadium — still one of the greatest Superman moments ever put to film.
 And what about the bank robbery scene where the burglar shoots Kal-El in the eye and the bullet just bounces off him?
 Those were epic!

 It seems like Superman Returns had everything going for it: solid performances and an interesting plot that brought the classic Superman stories to a modern age.
 However, not every critic had a favourable opinion of the flick.
 The long runtime and the movie’s glacial pace were common points of contention for many critics.